rochards/learning-cs/kubernetes-course/README.md

 and a more detailed picture:
 ![Kubernetes Cluster](https://kubernetes.io/images/docs/kubernetes-cluster-architecture.svg "Kubernetes Cluster")

+## Some key considerations

+- It's better to create Pods using [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) rather than just `kubectl run <pod-name> --image=<image-name>`.
+Deployments provide more control over Pod lifecycle management and replica sets.
+- Creating a Deployment also creates a [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/).
+A ReplicaSet's purpose is to maintain a stable set of replica Pods running at any given time.
+- When creating Pods through Deployments, the Pod's name is like **nginx-deployment-6d6565499c-tng44**, where:
+    - **nginx-deployment** -> is the Deployment's name.
+    - **nginx-deployment-6d6565499c** -> is the ReplicaSet's name.
+    - **nginx-deployment-6d6565499c-tng44** -> is the Pod's name.

 ## kubectl commands I used

 - `kubectl cluster-info` - to get information about the cluster.